Carnegie Medal for Writing

-The Carnegie Medal is a British literary award that annually recognises one outstanding new English-language book for children or young adults.
-It is conferred upon the author by the Chartered Institute of Library and Information Professionals (CILIP).
-CILIP calls it "the UK's oldest and most prestigious book award for children's writing".
+The Carnegie Medal for Writing, established in 1936 as the Carnegie Medal, is an annual British literary award for English-language books for children or young adults.
+It is conferred upon the author by the Chartered Institute of Library and Information Professionals (CILIP), who in 2016 called it "the UK's oldest and most prestigious book award for children's writing".

-The Medal is named after the Scottish-born American philanthropist Andrew Carnegie (1835–1919), who founded more than 2,800 libraries in the English-speaking world, including at least one in more than half of British library authorities.
-It was established in 1936 by the British Library Association, to celebrate the centenary of Carnegie's birth and inaugurated in 1937 with the award to Arthur Ransome for Pigeon Post (1936) and the identification of two 'commended' books.
-The first Medal was dated 1936, but since 2007 the Medal has been dated by its year of presentation, which is now one or two years after publication.

-In 1955, the Kate Greenaway Medal was established as a companion to the Carnegie Medal.
-The Kate Greenaway Medal recognises "distinguished illustration in a book for children".
-Both awards were established and administered by the Library Association, until it was succeeded by CILIP in 2002.

 Nominated books must be written in English and first published in the UK during the preceding school year (September to August).
 Until 1969, the award was limited to books by British authors first published in England.
 The first non-British medalist was Australian author Ivan Southall for Josh (1972).
 The original rules also prohibited winning authors from future consideration.
 The first author to win a second Carnegie Medal was Peter Dickinson in 1981, who won consecutively for Tulku and City of Gold.
-There were eight repeat winners to 2018.
+As of 2024, eight authors had received the Medal more than once.

 The winner is awarded a gold medal and £500 worth of books donated to the winner's chosen library.
 In addition, since 2016 the winner has received a £5,000 cash prize from the Colin Mears bequest.

-Latest rendition

-Katya Balen won the 2022 Carnegie Medal for October, October.

-There were eight books on the 2022 shortlist, each published between September 2020 and August 2021: